-Cash sickness and maternity benefits (sickness benefit): Aged 18 or older (aged 16 or 17 if married or in a civil union with a dependent child) with at least 24 months of continuous residence in New Zealand.
-Must reside in New Zealand.
+Cash sickness and maternity benefits: Aged 18 or older; or aged 16 or 17 if married or in a civil union with a dependent child or pregnant, or if undergoing treatment in an approved rehabilitation program.
+Must reside in New Zealand with at least 2 years of continuous residence.
 Benefits are income-tested.

-For persons with less than 24 months of residence in New Zealand, an income- and asset-tested benefit is possible in cases of hardship.
+For persons with less than 2 years of residence in New Zealand, an income- and asset-tested benefit is possible in cases of hardship.

-Paid parental leave: The recipient must have been employed by the same employer for more than 12 months before the expected date of childbirth or the adoption of a child younger than age 5 and have worked a minimum of 10 hours a week, including at least 1 hour a week or 40 hours a month.
+Paid parental leave: The recipient must have been employed by the same employer for at least 6 months before the expected date of childbirth or the adoption of a child younger than age 5 and have worked at least 10 hours a week, including at least 1 hour a week or 40 hours a month.
+Self-employed persons must have been employed for at least 6 months and have worked at least 10 hours a week prior to the birth or intended adoption.